Summit West

 Easy Family Adventures

-ADA-accessible paved loop around a mountain pond.
+An ADA-accessible paved loop around a mountain pond.
 Great for kids, strollers, grandparents, and easy photos.

 Classic Hikes

-Family-friendly forest trail with natural rock slides in summer and access toward Keekwulee Falls.
+A family-friendly forest trail with natural rock slides in summer and access toward Keekwulee Falls.

 A dramatic Pacific Crest Trail hike with big views.
 Advanced, exposed, and best for prepared hikers in good conditions.